DanielaCe18/FAT32/README.md

 ---

-🎯 *This project is a step towards building a complete OS with robust filesystem support.*
+🎯 *This project is a step towards building a complete OS with robust filesystem support.
+As it was done within a week while working and doing 4 projects simultaneously the filesystem ofcourse isn't complete.
+Will try to do my best in the future to ameliorate it.*